Edna Coll: Career

-Coll was the president of the local chapter of the American League of Professional Artists.
+Coll was the president of the local chapter of the American Artists Professional League.
 She founded the Academy of Fine Arts in Puerto Rico in 1941.
 The academy, which is now known as the "Academia Edna Coll" (The Edna Coll Academy) and situated in San Juan, has served as the exposition center of art works by many of the Spaniard artists who fled Spain during the Spanish Civil War of the 1930s.
 Among the artists whose work has been exposed there are Angel Botello, Carlos Marichal, Cristobal Ruiz and Francisco Vazquez.
 Coll who presided over the academy from 1941 to 1954, was also a professor of fine arts at the University of Puerto Rico.
 In 1982, she served as president of the Society of the Puerto Rican Author.

 According to the editorial of "Indice informativo de la novela hispanoamericana, Volume 5":

 "Dr. Edna Coll is known in the Latin American literary world for having consecrated more than twenty years to unravel the sense of fiction creation in Spanish-speaking America, and to organize this sense in synthesis and perspectives which surpass the nations where each one of these authors write."

 Personal life

 Coll came from a family of Puerto Rican educators, politicians and writers.
 Her grandfather Cayetano Coll y Toste (1850–1930), was a historian and writer.
 Her brother, Cayetano Coll y Pujol was a prominent attorney and judge.
-Her uncle José Coll y Cuchí was the founder of the Puerto Rican Nationalist Party and her cousin Isabel Cuchí Coll was a journalist and author.
+Her uncle José Coll y Cuchí was the founder of the Puerto Rican Nationalist Party and her cousins Isabel Cuchí Coll was a journalist and author, and Conchita Cuchí Coll de Carlo was a pacifist.

 Coll was married to Jose Santori and had two children, Vicente Santori Coll, an attorney and Fufi Santori.
 On November 19, 2002, she died in San Juan.